sadimanna/skid/README.md

 ## TensorFlow

 The original version of SKID was implemented using TensorFlow.
+The Jupyter Notebooks are provided in te folder TF.

 ## Instructions for evaluating the SKID on the MRNet dataset